The Evolution of Mobile Gaming

 Before now, no one could have imagined that these pocket mobile devices would be able to possess such incredible gaming capacity.
-Interestingly, the time has changed all that, and mobile gaming is now a success story and it only gets better every day.
-Let’s quickly walk down memory lane and see how it all started.
+Interestingly, the time has changed all that, and mobile gaming is now such a success story that you may need BrighterGuide to help you determine the best option for you.

 During the 1980s, especially in 1998, the headset was still at infancy, as well as the internet.
 During this period, the most popular brands were Motorola, Nokia, Sony Erickson, Siemens and the likes.
 The major OS was almost exclusively Java: Android and iOS were still yet to be conceived.
 These phones were a bit heavy and were very limited in their capability.
 Of course, when compared to what we have today, you can call them dumb and chunky with ridiculously small screens.
 Apart from exchanging calls and messages, they had very little use.
 Undoubtedly, they didn’t bring much fun to the owner.

 Nokia phones were probably the first handsets to come with real mobile game experience-Snake in 1998 and Space Impact not long after.
 Although these games are primitive now, they were really good during this period and were quite addictive as a mFortune new games.
 In fact, the Snake game was on approximately 350 million mobile phones worldwide and there are still certain variations of it on some phones today.
 Lots of Bonus points everywhere…it was really addictive!